pytest-dev/pytest-xprocess/README.rst

   new subprocess is invoked.
 To inherit the main test process environment, leave ``env`` set to the default (``None``).

-If the server is already running, simply the logfile is returned.
+If the process is already running, simply the logfile is returned.

 Overriding Wait Behavior